strangeioc/strangeioc/README.md

 * Multiple contexts
   * Allow subcomponents (separate Scenes) to function on their own, or in the context of larger apps.
   * Allow communication between contexts.
-* Don’t see what you need?
+* Don't see what you need?
 The core binding framework is simple to extend.
 Build new Binders like:
   * A different type of dispatcher, like AS3-Signals
   * An entity framework
   * A multi-loader